Governance

 In accordance with the spirit of the UN Global Compact, Sysmex undertakes thorough efforts to prevent bribery, in line with Principle 10, which states: “Businesses should work against corruption in all its forms, including extortion and bribery.”

-Sysmex has increased opportunities for collaboration with medical institutions and professionals at every stage of its operations through research and development, production, sales, and services and support.
+Sysmex has increased opportunities for collaboration with medical professionals and other professionals at medical institutions at every stage of its operations through research and development, production, sales, services and support.
 Transactions with them must be conducted with high ethical standards.
-The “Transparency in Relationships with Medical Professionals and Medical Institutions” Chapter of the Global Compliance Code stipulates that appropriate relationships with medical professionals and medical institutions must be established and maintained and transparency in these relationships must be ensured.
+The “Transparency in Relationships with Medical Professionals and Medical Institutions” Chapter of the Global Compliance Code stipulates that appropriate relationships with medical professionals and medical institutions must be established and maintained, and transparency in these relationships must be ensured.
+Additionally, the Global Regulations on Ethical and Transparent Interactions with Healthcare Professionals and Healthcare Organizations provide for topics such as specific banned activities, collaboration with Group Companies, provision of education, and management systems.
+We promote initiatives to ensure compliance Group-wide.

 In Japan, Sysmex Corporation, a member of the Japan Association of Clinical Reagents Industries, concurs with the philosophy outlined in the association’s “Guidelines on Transparency of Relationships between Corporate Activities and Medical Institutions” and discloses information regarding funding to medical institutions.